ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/ethernet_qos_policy_maker/README.md

 ## Features
 - Automatically build an Intersight Ethernet QoS Policy to your exact specification.
 Anything that can be done through the Intersight GUI can be done here and more!

-- Automatically attach the Ethernet QoS Policy to a UCS Domain Profile if desired, during the Ethernet QoS Policy configuration.

 - Quickly restore Ethernet QoS Policy configurations as part of your on-prem Intersight backup solution.

 - Optionally, import into other Python programs or scripts to use the matching named function for easy integration.